nfmoore/azure-databricks-containers-mlops-example-scenarios/.github/docs/step-by-step-setup.md

 1. Navigate to the GitHub repository.
 2. Click on the `Actions` tab.
-3. Click on the `Deploy Azure resources` workflow.
+3. Click on the `Deploy Azure Resources` workflow.
 4. Click on the `Run workflow` button.
 5. Click on the `Run workflow` button again to confirm the action.

 > Note:
 >
-> - The `Deploy Azure resources` workflow is configured with a `workflow_dispatch` trigger (a manual process) for illistration purposes only.
+> - The `Deploy Azure Resources` workflow is configured with a `workflow_dispatch` trigger (a manual process) for illistration purposes only.
 > - The service principal is added as an workspace administrator to the Databricks workspace.
 This same service principal will be used to authenticate with Azure Databricks to create different artefacts such as clusters, jobs, and notebooks.
 This is present in all GitHub Actions workflows in this repository.

 ## 2. Example Sceanrios